Problem Overview

 Blog and Brainstorm

--Set up the blog with the Home Page and Design Ideas Page.
+the Home Page and Design Ideas Page.

--Use the Design Ideas page to store and present brainstormed ideas.
+page to store and present brainstormed ideas.

 2